Building a foundation of moral, spiritual and academic strength for our students.

 Current parent volunteer guidelines require each school family to volunteer at least 20 hours per school year.
 There is a wide variety of activities that need volunteer assistance throughout the year, from adult events to family events.

 What type of opportunities are available for volunteering?

 There are many ways for school parents to volunteer with a variety of volunteer tasks that can fit everyone’s personal schedule.
 Just a few of the many options are listed below as examples.

-- During the school day: library or cafeteria volunteers (a great way to see your child during the day)
+- During the school day: Cafeteria volunteers (a great way to see your child during the day)

-- Evenings & weekends: making phone calls, clip valuable soup labels, etc.
+- Evenings & weekends: making phone calls, clerical assistance, etc.

-- After school: scout leaders, Science Olympiad mentors, coaches
+- After school: scout leaders, Science Olympiad mentors, athletic coaches

 - Event volunteers: event chairperson, committee member or shift worker

 *The STMS Parent Association will offer a complete list of opportunities at the beginning of each school year.